-The demand for dairy products is ballooning every day in Kenya pushing many entrepreneurs to further explore this venture.
+The demand for dairy products is ballooning every day in Kenya, pushing many entrepreneurs to explore this venture further.

 Currently, smallholder dairy farmers in Kenya control the largest share of the dairy industry.
-70% of the dairy cattle in Kenya is held by smallholder dairy farmers.
+Smallholder dairy farmers hold 70 % of the dairy cattle in Kenya.

-There are over 3.8 million dairy cattle in Kenya, producing are 4.5 billion liters of milk annually.
+There are over 3.8 million dairy cattle in Kenya, producing are 4.5 billion litres of milk annually.
 Kenya is the leading dairy producer in the East African region.